ergogen/ergogen/README.md

 An example config using these features is available at [Terence-1/simple34-2.0](https://github.com/Terence-1/simple34-2.0).

 Case parts support optional `fillet` and `chamfer` fields.
-Both options only affect the outermost top and bottom perimeter edges of that part; inner hole edges are left untouched.
+By default, both options affect only the outermost top and bottom perimeter edges of that part.
+Inner hole edges can be targeted separately with `inner`.
 Use only one of `fillet` or `chamfer` on a given part.

 ```yaml